41223109l/RainWalk/README.md

 The core logic utilizes a **weighted routing algorithm**.
 By assigning a higher "cost" to unsheltered road segments, the system attempts to calculate paths that maximize arcade coverage.

 **Current Limitations:**
-- Network Topology: Due to map resolution and node-snapping limitations, some paths may occasionally clip through buildings or result in suboptimal detours.
+- **Network Topology**: Due to map resolution and node-snapping limitations, some paths may occasionally clip through buildings or result in suboptimal detours.
 - **Search Scope**: The current geocoding service is optimized for exact address inputs rather than general place names.

 ## 🛠️ Future Work